NickD-BHSc/Reinforcement-Learning-Project/README.txt

 We programmed our own graphical representation (extraneous to provided gui and instructions for this assignment), to provide convenience in showing ValueIteration and Q-Value Learning values.
 Formatting was tested for values up to 3 significant figures (additional significant figures might result in slightly warped graphical representation).
+NOTE: to see the graphical representation at the episode/k step queried, please set the K or Episodes variable in the `gridConf.txt` to the step queried + 1 (because we start counting at 0)

 ## Value Iteration values:
 Are provided with [optimalValue : optimalDirection] pairing, (ex. `0.8:N`).
 Directions are `N: North`, `E: East`, `S: South`, `W: West`